Raphael-Boichot/Game_Boy_Mini_Flashable_Camera/README.md

 ## Why this fork ?
 Isn't the main branch enough ?

-In short: yes... but not for me.
-Let me explain the story first.
+In short: yes... but no. Let me explain the story first.

 The main branch has been published by 2BitWizard with a minimalistic readme during the summer 2023.
 The author kindly sent me some pre-release boards (quite different from the current design) for feedback, at about the same time.
 Unfortunately, 10 months passed before I found time/motivation to dive back seriously into the project (I have no excuses, even though I've spent the year dealing with shit).
 Meanwhile, I lost any way to contact the author as well as the manual to assemble the pre-release boards after leaving all social media (apart Github, if you consider this a social media).